-So do the Swiss people still think of their gov’t bonds as the Swiss federal gov’t ‘borrowing’ money (?)
+Almost all Swiss federal bonds issued by the Swiss federal gov’t have a negative yield, so do the Swiss people still think of those bonds as the federal gov’t ‘borrowing’ (?)

-Do Swiss ‘deficit hawks’ think Swiss gov’t bond issuance that increases federal debt (that *literally* makes money for the Swiss gov’t)…is…’unsustainable’ (?)
+Do Swiss ‘deficit hawks’ think that further Swiss gov’t bond issuance that increases federal debt (that *literally* makes money for the Swiss gov’t)…is…’unsustainable’ (?)

 Which one of the four countries is NOT like the other?

-If you said ‘Germany’, no need to read any further, see you at the luau buffet at sunset.
+If you said ‘Germany’, no need to read any further—see you at the oceanfront luau buffet at sunset.

-For the rest, may I explain, of the 4 countries above, Germany is NOT a monetary sovereign…
+For the rest, may I explain, of those 4 countries, Germany is NOT a monetary sovereign…

 Germany is a sovereign, yes, but not a monetary sovereign like Japan, the United States, or Switzerland…